fidopower/optimal_sizing_placement/README.md

 This status value indicates that the voltage angle assumption required by the **Settings** $\rightarrow$ **Voltage angle accuracy limit** has been exceeded by one or more voltages in the solution.
-Exceeding this limit implies that the solution is inaccurate because the error in the approximation of $\sin(x) \approx x$ used by the fast-decoupled powerflow constraints is unacceptably large.
+Exceeding this limit implies that the solution is inaccurate because the error in the approximation $\sin(x) \approx x$ used by the fast-decoupled powerflow constraints is unacceptably large.
 Exceptionally large angles, e.g., in excess of 45$^\circ$ will result in potentially wildly inaccurate results.
 In general, the simplest solution is to add busses on branches over which large angles are observed.

 ## Failed